Why have just one color in your bedroom when you could have two?

 Soft Aqua and Greige

-Keeping that soft aqua colour in mind, here is a room where it’s paired with a greige:
+Keeping that soft aqua color in mind, here is a room where it’s paired with a greige:

-The wall colour is borderline just beige and not greige, but so is Sherwin Williams Agreeable Gray!
+The wall color is borderline just beige and not greige, but so is Sherwin Williams Agreeable Gray!

 That bedroom inspo also shows how a peacock blue and greige would work well together.